Does Gumroad issue form 1099-K and 1099-MISC?

 The 1099 amount doesn't match my payouts

 Sorry about that, but they are not supposed to.
 The Form 1099 you've received only serves as a rough approximation for the funds you've received.
 This is because, as a payment service, we must report our transactional volume attached to you, not the amount paid to you.

-To clarify, this means that the dates will reflect all transactions at the time of sale, including the full amount (our fee, and EU VAT, which is not disclosed to you as we pay that ourselves).
+To clarify, this means that the dates will reflect all transactions at the time of sale, including the full amount (our fee, and EU/UK VAT, which is not disclosed to you as we pay that ourselves).
 So, this reporting will not align with your payouts.
 Nor should it.
 Here's an IRS link with FAQs on how payment handlers (like Gumroad) need to report the earnings, and it says: "Gross payment card and third party network transaction amounts are reported on the Form 1099-K, Payment Card and Third Party Network Transactions.
 The "gross amount" of reportable transactions means the total unadjusted dollar amount of aggregate payment transactions for each participating payee."